Skip to main content

 The Role of Business Associates

 The law extends its reach one step further through the concept of a “business associate.”
-A is a person or entity that performs certain functions or activities on behalf of a covered entity, and these functions involve the use or disclosure of PHI.
+A business associate is a person or entity that performs certain functions or activities on behalf of a covered entity, and these functions involve the use or disclosure of PHI.

 For example, a cloud storage service that hosts electronic health records for a hospital would be a business associate.
 That service would be required to sign a Business Associate Agreement (BAA), legally obligating it to protect the PHI it handles according to HIPAA standards.

 This is where the connection to an app can become relevant.
-If a covered entity, like your insurance provider, contracts with a developer to provide a health-tracking service to its members, that app developer may become a business associate.
+If a covered entity, like your insurance provider, contracts with a wellness app developer to provide a health-tracking service to its members, that app developer may become a business associate.
 In that specific context, the developer would be bound by HIPAA.

 This scenario, however, represents a fraction of the wellness app market.
 The vast majority of apps are downloaded and used by individuals with no direct link to a covered entity, placing them firmly outside HIPAA’s jurisdiction.